prophetto1/legal-10-benchmark/docs/mission_statement.md

 Legal-10 is community-governed, not vendor-controlled.
 We ask for your help in pushing this benchmark initiative.
 We need a fair and comprehensive benchmark that end users can rely on to better understand the quality implications of a product they are using or considering.

+**Benefit**

-**Benefits:** Co-author credit on papers, governance voting rights, contributor recognition
+Co-author credit on papers, governance voting rights, contributor recognition